hmrc/play-frontend-hmrc/README.md

 ```

 Before deploying to production:
 - ensure that your service works correctly when using the refreshed GOV.UK branding through exploratory testing
 - plan your release to production in relation to other services which your users' journeys might span and whether any coordination with them is needed

+Specific rebrand questions can be directed to the HMRC Slack channel #event-govuk-rebrand

 ## Creating HMRC-style pages